 The “africanized” honey bee is widely feared by the public, a reaction that has been amplified by sensationalist movies and some media reports.
 Statistically, stings from highly defensive bees kill fewer than five or six people per year in the United States.

 This is a staggering (and rather conservative) number of swarm removals that is unlikely to occur through extermination alone.
 This represents over 1,115 swarms per day over a six month period.
-Assuming that all swarms could be found before entering a man-made structure, and assuming that the rate of swarm issuing was evenly dispersed over this time period at a constant rate, 37 pest control companies would have to dedicate 5 employees each to conduct an average of 6 swarm exterminations per day during swarm season to keep up with this number.
+Assuming that all swarms could be found before entering a man-made structure, and assuming that the rate of swarming was evenly dispersed over this time period at a constant rate, 37 pest control companies would have to dedicate 5 employees each to conduct an average of 6 swarm exterminations per day during swarm season to keep up with this number.

 Add to this the complication that swarm events are highly variable and affected greatly by weather conditions that are much more favorable at very specific times of the year which can cause huge spikes of issuing swarms in a very short time period.
 At present wild colonies are largely found and dealt with after a home or business owner notices a swarm on a tree or an established hive within a wall.
+Needless to say, if the number of established colonies cannot be reduced or held constant, the number of hives and resulting swarms will grow over time.

 Despite these figures it is important to put things into perspective.
 While deaths from honey bee stings kill a handful of people per year in the United States, on average 35,000 people per year die in fatal automobile accidents.
 Simultaneously, an additional 3,000 people per year die of food borne illnesses, and an additional 130,000 per year are hospitalized.